Simply copy and paste the following command line in your terminal to create your first Strapi project.

 Our primary focus is to provide the most requested features and enhance existing ones.
 Strapi will not only be easier to use but will also become even easier to deploy.
 Not only that, we will release the stable version.

-For more information, please take a look at the public roadmap and upvote your most needed improvements.
+For more information, please look at the public roadmap and upvote your most needed improvements.

 For technical products, the documentation is always a critical part of the user experience.
 To render it more efficient, we will update the structure and add more guides to explain advanced usage, including customization and plugin development.

-Through the brand new tutorial section of the website, everyone can now enjoy a growing number of tutorials and publish new ones.
+Through the website's brand new tutorial section, everyone can now enjoy a growing number of tutorials and publish new ones.

 Strapi has been designed to be highly customizable and extensible through a powerful plugin system.
 This system will be finalized to make plugin development, publication, and updates seamless.
 That way, absolutely anyone can contribute and make the ecosystem bigger than we can imagine today!.